 In This Article

-When the heat of the summer ends and the warm and windy days of fall begin, tourists flock to Savannah.
-The weather calls for outside adventures, maybe spending the afternoon at a festival or the evening looking for ghosts.
+When the heat of the summer ends and the warm and windy days of fall begin, Savannnah becomes a popular destination for travelers across the nation.
+The weather calls for outside adventures, like spending the afternoon at a festival or the evening looking for ghosts.
 What adventures will you experience when you visit Savannah in the fall?
 Here are our suggestions!

 The Spooky Season

 Local lore claims that Savannah is an otherworldly city full of ghosts and haunted history.
 Test your luck by hunting for ghosts with experts.
 Listen to the tales of past Savannahians through a walking tour around the city’s most haunted sights.
 You could even stay inside a haunted house or hotel during your trip!
 For the adults looking to mix ghost hunting with a fun night out, try a Savannah Haunted Pub Crawl.